MICHAEL-ZENZ/COVID-Classification/README.txt

 unzip CT_NonCOVID.zip

 1. training
+To start training, run

+python3 train.py

-To start the training, run train.ipynb.
-On the first cell, you should be able to find the hints on the options you can set.
-Choose the one you like, and then just run all cells sequentially, and the training shall begins.
+At the very begining of the train.py, you should be able to find hints that indicates the settings you can change.
+By default, the train.py will train on resnet18, applying transfer learning.

 #################################
 #################################